manoharan-lab/holopy/docs/source/users/concepts.rst

 from the camera/focal plane are positive (have positive z coordinates).
 The price we pay for this choice is that the propagation direction of the illumination light is then negative.
+In the image above, light travels from a source located in front of the screen, through a scatterer, and onto a detector behind the screen.

 More complex detector geometries will define their own origin, or ask you to define one.